 Patentability Search & Analysis

-Patentability
+Patentability Search Services

 Prior art or novelty searches are also known as patentability searches.
-Patentability Search / Novelty Search are conducted to unearth the closest prior art, be it a patent publication or non-patent literature.
+A Patentability Search / Novelty Search is conducted to unearth the closest prior art, be it a patent publication or non-patent literature.
 In order to file a patent application for an invention, the first step is to conduct a patentability search.
 A patentability search determines how unique an invention is compared to existing inventions.

 When the inventor determines that an idea for an invention does not already exist in the art, is non-obvious to a person skilled in the art, and has industrial applicability, then a patent application may be filed.